 DLS Use Case “Excalibur”

-The Excalibur detector is described in the section 3.1 of [1].
-A series of images taken from the detector are stored in six HDF5 files as shown in Figure 2.
+The Excalibur detector is operated by Diamond Light Source (DLS).
+For more information, see the “References” chapter on page 58.
+1A series of images taken from the detector are stored in six HDF5 files as shown in Figure 2.

-At every time step, data for a 2D image is divided into six sub-images A, B, C, D, E and F. The sub-images A, C and E have size k x M, the sub-images B, D and F have size n x M. The size of the full image is (3k +3n) x M.
+At every time step, data for a 2D image is divided into six sub-images A, B, C, D, E, and F. The sub-images A, C, and E have size k x M, and the sub-images B, D, and F have size n x M. The size of the full image is (3k +3n) x M.

-time series for each sub-image A, B, C, D, E and F is stored in a 3D dataset in the corresponding HDF5 file; for example, time series for sub-images A are stored in a.h5 in the dataset A, time series for sub-images B are stored in b.h5 in the datasets B, etc.
+A time series for each sub-image A, B, C, D, E, and F is stored in a 3D dataset in a corresponding HDF5 file; for example, time series data for sub-images A are stored in a.h5 in the dataset A, time series data for sub-images B are stored in b.h5 in the datasets B, and so on

 Each 3D source dataset may have its own chunking and compression properties.
 For example, datasets A, C, and E have chunk size (1 x k x M), while datasets B, D, and F have chunk size (1 x n x M).

 The slowest changing dimension of each 3D dataset corresponds to the “time” axis while a plane orthogonal to the axis represents the sub-image at the given time step.
 The sub-images are written in the order they are taken.
-Independent processes write sub-images and there is no synchronization between the processes.
+Independent processes write sub-images, and there is no synchronization between the processes.
 Therefore, at any particular moment the number of the planes in the sub-image datasets may be different.

 If an application needs to read a full image at some particular time step, it can read corresponding sub-images and then combine them in an application buffer, but the application (or user) has to know how to find sub-images in the HDF5 files.

-A virtual dataset VDS in the file VDS.h5 (see Figure 2) provides a seamless access to the sub-images without explicit knowledge by application of where the actual data is stored.
+A virtual dataset VDS in the file VDS.h5 (see Figure 2) provides a seamless access to the sub-images without explicit knowledge by the application of where the actual data is stored.
 As with sub-image datasets, a VDS represents the series of full images.
 The slowest changing dimension of the VDS corresponds to the “time” axis, and the planes orthogonal to the axis correspond to the full images.
-In Figure 2 the highlighted planes in each datasets A, B, C, D, and E are sub-images of the image “stored” in the VDS at time step t2.
+In Figure 2 the highlighted planes in datasets A, B, C, D, and E are sub-images of the image “stored” in the VDS at time step t2.

-If some of the sub-images at a particular time step have not been written yet, for example, highlighted images in b.h5, d.h5, and f.h5, and if the second plane in VDS is read, the corresponding sub-images B, D, and F in the full image will be filled with the fill values or the read may fail (depending on the access properties for the I/O operation).
+If some of the sub-images at a particular time step have not been written yet, for example, highlighted images in b.h5, d.h5, and f.h5, and if the second plane in VDS is read, the corresponding sub-images B, D, and F in the full image will be filled with the fill values, or the read may fail (depending on the access properties for the I/O operation).